 AustLII (Australian Legal Information Institute) is an immense free internet library containing Commonwealth and State laws and regulations, cases (reasons for decision) especially of the higher courts, and other legal materials.

-> Defining a particular crime or quasi-crime
+> Defining a crime

-version 29 September 2017All offences, whether crimes or quasi-crimes, are defined with fairly precise elements.
+version 12 June 2018All offences, whether crimes or quasi-crimes, are defined with fairly precise elements.
 Some elements concern a described act or omission and often a described consequence caused by that act or omission.
 Courts and writers on law call these "actus reus" elements.
 Many offences, especially more serious crimes, are defined in addition with guilty mind elements such as some intention, knowledge or recklessness.
 Courts and writers on law call these "mens rea" elements.
 There is as a matter of interpretation of uncertain statutory provisions, a presumption that mens rea is required: He Kaw Teh v R HCA 43, (1985) 157 CLR 523.

 Though usually not made express, most offences as part of the actus reus require the act or omission to be conscious and deliberate (voluntary), that is to say not for example accident or under sane automatism, such as raised for consideration by the defence cases in Farquharson v R VSCA 296, (2012) 36 VR 53 and MG v R VSCA 97.
 (A claim of insane automatism raises a different issue, namely the limited defence of mental impairment, see below this page).